 With a mean-field bifurcation analysis of a simple model of social network evolution, we estimate how much of the observed homophily in friendship and communication networks is an amplification due to triadic closure, which explains the rise of segregated groups in society.
 Homophily-based models also allow us to infer attitudinal space embeddings for social network data.

 We validate opinion-formation models with data to emulate the

 temporal evolution of conflicts between editors in Wikipedia.
 We find three typical scenarios for the way editors disagree while writing articles: short conflicts, plateaus of consensus among fights, and uninterrupted controversy.
 We wish not only to identify the ways by which people manage to collaborate despite their differences, but to propose efficient measures of prevention and control to minimise the harmful effects of social conflict

 Opinions synthesize our perceptions and the knowledge we have of the external world, other people, and ourselves.
-To better understand the impact opinions have on social interactions and decision-making, we perform small controlled experiments and analyse idealized models of opinion formation, deception, and network change, letting us gauge how opinions influence the structure and dynamics of society
+To better understand the impact opinions have on social interactions and decision-making, we perform small controlled experiments and analyse idealized models of opinion formation, deception, and network change, potentially under the effect of algorithmic bias, letting us gauge how opinions influence the structure and dynamics of off- and online society